deusx7/deusx7.github.io/posts/thm/posts/fortress.md

 From the result of the scan we can tell that:

 ```
-1. One possible way of escalating privilege to root is by performing kernel exploitation
+1. One possible way of escalating privilege to root is by checking the log files since we're in the adm group
 2. Checking the suid binary
 ```